rmcgibbo/group_meeting_april22/slides.md

 - OpenMM Script Builder

 ---
+title: Background

+- MSMs are pretty cool.
+- We're building a numerical approximation for the transfer operator.
+- Clustering gives us an indicator function basis over phase space.
+- Model a discrete-time Markov jump process.
+- Works best for folding.
+- Need new methods to deal with new problems.

+---

 title: MSM Parameter Selection

 - MSM construction is a mix of supervised and unsupervised learning problems.
 - Unsupervised learning is the problem of finding "hidden" structure in unlabeled data, where there's no *right* answer.
 - How many conformational states does a protein adopt?
 The answer is in the eye of the beholder.
-- Parameterizing a transition matrix is supervised.
+- (Parameterizing the transition matrix is supervised.)

 ---

 title: MSM State Decomposition

 The MSM state decomposition, *clustering*, is characterized by a bias-variance trade off.